 Pipe Fittings in Florida

 At PVF Industrial, you will receive superior customer service with new initiatives, new product lines, and new locations in Florida.
-We have a 20,000 square foot state-of-the-art warehouse in Tampa, Florida, where we stock one of the largest inventories of pipes, valves, fittings, and other accessories.
+We have a 20,000 square foot state-of-the-art warehouse in Tampa, Florida, and a spacious 26,000 square foot industrial warehouse in Jacksonville, Florida, where we stock one of the largest inventories of pipes, valves, fittings, and other accessories.
 Our goal is to get you quality products when you need them.

 Pipe fittings are connectors that unlock a world of possibilities when it comes to connecting different sections of pipe.
 The plumbing grade fittings are designed never to be seen, meaning they are used on pipe projects that go behind the wall or under sinks.
 These plumbing fittings have lots of raised text and sometimes even a barcode printed on them.